zivu/depro/README.md

 7. Open menu in the top left corner and select IAM & Admin -> Service Accounts.
 8. Press Create Service Account.
 9. Type in the name of the service account and press Create And Continue.
-10. Select the role Project -> Cloud Speech Administrator.
+10. Select the role Project -> Owner and press Continue.
-11. Press "Add another role" and choose "Editor" and press Continue.
-12. Press Done.
+11. Press Done.
-13. You will see the service account you created.
+12. You will see the service account you created.
 Press the three dots on the right and select Manage keys.
-14. Press Add Key -> Create new key.
+13. Press Add Key -> Create new key.
-15. Select JSON and press Create.
+14. Select JSON and press Create.
-16. Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the JSON file you downloaded.
+15. Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the JSON file you downloaded.

 ### Setup OpenAI Account
 1. Go to https://platform.openai.com.